Effective theory

+Examples

+An early example is Galileo Galilei's theory of falling bodies.
+Using observed values, Galileo deduced a relationship between a falling body as constant acceleration, written here in modern notation:

+$$\frac{d^2z}{dt^2} = -g,$$where t is the time, z is the vertical position of an object and g is gravitational acceleration near the surface of Earth.

+Within the scope of objects falling on Earth, this theory works well.
+However, as Isaac Newton discovered in his Newton's law of universal gravitation, a more elaborate but still effective theory, has more scope at the expense of additional complications.
+The next layer was Albert Einstein's general relativity, with more scope but even more complications.

+Effective field theory

-For example, effective field theory is a method used to describe physical theories when there is a hierarchy of scales.
+Effective field theory is a method used to describe physical theories when there is a hierarchy of scales.
 Effective field theories in physics can include quantum field theories in which the fields are treated as fundamental, and effective theories describing phenomena in solid-state physics.
 For instance, the BCS theory of superconduction treats vibrations of the solid-state lattice as a "field" (i.e. without claiming that there is really a field), with its own field quanta, known as phonons.
 Such "effective particles" derived from effective fields are also known as quasiparticles.
+The standard Big Bang cosmological theory, Lambda-CDM is an effective theory for some as yet undiscovered underlying physical theory.

-In a certain sense, quantum field theory, and any other currently known physical theory, could be described as "effective", as in being the "low energy limit" of an as-yet unknown "Theory of Everything".
+In a certain sense, quantum field theory, and any other currently known physical theory, could be described as "effective", as in being the "low energy limit" of an as-yet unknown theory of everything.